lammps/lammps/doc/src/read_data.rst

    :doc:`Howto_triclinic <Howto_triclinic>` doc page, internally,
    LAMMPS only uses restricted triclinic simulation boxes.
-This means the box and per-atom information (e.g. coordinates, velocities) in the data file are converted from general to restricted triclinic form when the file is read.
+This means the box and per-atom information (e.g. coordinates, velocities) in the data file are converted (rotated) from general to restricted triclinic form when the file is read.
 Other sections of the data file must also list their per-atom data appropriately if vector quantities are specified.
 This requirement is explained below for the relevant sections.
+The :doc:`Howto_triclinic
-The :doc:`Howto_triclinic <Howto_triclinic>` doc page also discusses other LAMMPS commands which can input/output general triclinic representations of the simulation box and per-atom data.
+   <Howto_triclinic>` doc page also discusses other LAMMPS commands
+   which can input/output general triclinic representations of the simulation box and per-atom data.

 The following explanations apply to all 3 kinds of simulation boxes: orthogonal, restricted triclinic, and general triclinic.